shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 A Metal Master is just as it sounds.
 They live and breathe the flames of the forge and strive to create the most powerful equipment they can.

-Starting at 3rd level, (any weapons you create or modify are now +1)
+Starting at 3rd level, any weapons you create or modify are now +1.

-Starting at 7th level, (any weapons you create or modify are now +2)
+Starting at 7th level, any weapons you create or modify are now +2.

-Starting at 11th level, (any weapons you create or modify are now +3)
+Starting at 11th level, any weapons you create or modify are now +3.

-Starting at 15th level, (any weapons you create or modify are now +4)
+Starting at 15th level, any weapons you create or modify are now +4.

-Able to use ½ the materials to create or modify a piece of equipment.
+You can use half the materials needed to create or modify a piece of equipment.

 ## Huntsmith

 A Huntsmith is a Blacksmith who crafts very specialized equipment.
 For those who choose to hunt particular prey, a Huntsmith is the one to hire.

-Starting at 4th level you learn the craft on how to use silver for your weapons and armor.
+Starting at 4th level, you learn the craft on how to use silver on your weapons and armor.
 The silver adds plus three to your damage and AC for the weapons and armor you make.
-It cost two times more than the original price.
+It costs two times more than the original price.

 ### Brutal Enhancement

 At 3rd level, you learn to make your weapons more effective against the most basic threats.
-When you are at a forge, you may craft weapons that deal additional damage equal to your proficiency bonus against either beasts, or one humanoid race of your choice.
+When you are at a forge, you may craft weapons that deal additional damage equal to your proficiency bonus against beasts or one humanoid race of your choice.
 Additionally, when you craft armor, you may choose one of the previously listed enemy types to add +2 to your current AC against.

 The effects of this feature last for 1 day.
 The effects of this feature do not stack when used on the same equipment twice, before the effect wears off.